Sharcoux/SimpleQL/docs/database.md

 ## Make server-side requests to the database

+**Warning**: You should NOT use this method inside plugins.
+Using this methods, your changes to the database will automatically be commited.

 You can use SimpleQL server-side to query the database.
 To do so, you will need to require the asynchronous function getQuery from simple-ql package:

 ```javascript